Royston88/terraform-lambda-metric-Cloudwatch-Alarm/README.md

 # terraform-lambda-metric-Cloudwatch-Alarm
-Terraform code for the Cloudwatch Alarm resources.
+Terraform code for the **Cloudwatch Alarm** resources.

-Assuming the Lambda function and metric filters has already been created in the architecture, this is the terraform to create the alarm.
+Assuming the **Lambda function** and metric filters has already been created in the architecture, this is the terraform code to create the alarm.

 A ```.tfvars``` file should also included with the following code: